tardate/LittleArduinoProjects/Electronics101/CD4047/AstableOscillator/README.md

 ## Notes

-The CD4047 is capable of running in astable or monostable configurations, with operating frequency configured by and external RC network, like the 555 timer.
+The CD4047 is capable of running in astable or monostable configurations, with operating frequency configured by an external RC network.
+So in one sense, sounds like the 555 timer!

 Unlike the 555, the CD4047 provides a fixed 50% duty cycle with good frequency stability (+/- 2% @ 100KHz).